6th & 7th Grade

 B’Mitzvah Academy (BMA)

-Our BMA experience provides a cohort-based program for our middle school teen learners, culminating with the Bā€™Mitzvah service.
-With Rabbi Levine and Cantor Warner at the helm, BMA is an integrated, two-year program for 6th and 7th Grades as they prepare to become bā€™mitzvah at Shaare Emeth.
+Our 6th and 7th graders are at a critical moment of transition, taking on the responsibility of becoming b’mitzvah.* Developmentally, they are questioning who they are and their place in the world.
+Our program strives to ask relevant Jewish question and engage them in dialogue as they work towards this meaningful milestone.
+Our BMA experience provides a cohort-based program for our middle school teen learners, culminating with the B’Mitzvah service.
+With Rabbi Levine and Cantor Warner at the helm, BMA is an integrated, two-year program for 6th and 7th Grades as they prepare to become b’mitzvah at Shaare Emeth.
 With our incredible faculty and fabulous clergy teaching these students, our young teen learners will work on their Hebrew learning, study Jewish values, share this special time with friends, and more!

-*We are proud to share that we have adopted the term B’Mitzvah into our language describing the process and programming for this important lifecycle event.
-This is a gender-inclusive term that allows us to include and affirm the full spectrum of our community in the way we talk about our students.
-Every learner will have the chance as a part of their preparations to choose the language for their ceremony that works best for them (i.e. bar mitzvah, bat mitzvah, bā€™mitzvah, bā€™nei mitzvah, and more).Ā
+*B’MitzvahĀ is the language Shaare Emeth uses to describe the process and programming for this important lifecycle event.
+This is intentionally a gender-inclusive term that allows us to include and affirm the full spectrum of our community in the way we talk about our students.
+Every learner has the chance as a part of their preparations toĀ chooseĀ the language for their ceremony that works best for them (i.e. bar mitzvah, bat mitzvah, b’mitzvah, b’nei mitzvah, and more).Ā Learn more here >

 Year One: 6th Grade